leemthai/sniper/docs/zones/key zones.md

-# API Stats (no idea how often these update rn)
-Find out API stats..... maybe updated once an hour or less... dunno, but I must have used some resources from somewhere today.
-I did about 20 requests I think.
-Count them..
-    - 95,000 tokens in total.
-Cost estimate: $0.25
-    - Is that token limit per Month ? nope lol.
-Tokens Per Minute.
-Calm down.
-    - looks like 11 questions I asked for project-b68cd74.
-That's pretty efficient coding.
-    - Probably a few more for project-3402007.md because I was being a bit more lax. but still. did 2 big projects in a day.
-Don't ever really need more than that???

-# Add candlesticks
-Soon mate, Soon.

 ## (Journey stuff) Sticky zone price target
 Shoud price target be center rather than nearest edge of sticky zone ? (seems more natural than aiming for edge of structure, right?)
 That's journey stuff I think, though, don't want let Gemimi loose on that yet, though, lol